jachymsol/train-your-ml-model/Personal Notes.md

 ## ToDoS

-- display model training in progress
-- display active upgrades in a model
+- fix text overflow with active upgrades in a model

 - brush up graphics

-- resolve retracing warning
+- implement coins
+- add more upgrades (in-life)

 - logging
     - save state of app